jimleroyer/union-find-inspector/README.md

 ## Coursera Students ##

 You can plug-in your `Percolation` implementation into this visualizer, but it will need a few modifications.
-Those are necessary because the provided libraries do not play well with standard Java classes.

-In more details (if you care), the provided libraries have classes that reside in the default Java package.
-This practice make these impossible to import in other classes that are not in the default package as well.
-Hence I doctored the libraries with a modified version of mine of [JarJar](https://code.google.com/p/jarjar/) (another story...).
-The authors probably did that to make sure that their libraries would not end up in production. **Please be advised to not use these in such environment; responsibility and risks will be all yours as proper warning has been given here.**

 The modifications to perform:

 1. Implement the `IPercolation` interface.
 1. Change the package signature of your `Percolation` class from the default to `org.jlr.percolation`.